 A new furniture collection where Front and Moroso invite the wilderness in.

-The new pieces of furniture are recreations of fragments of wilderness, using 3D-scanning, milling and weaving The pieces appear like moss-covered rocks and mounds, three-dimensional forms found in nature that suggest places for the human body to occupy.
+The new pieces of furniture are recreations of fragments of wilderness, using 3D-scanning, milling and weaving.
+The objects appear like pieces of landscapes, moss-covered rocks, mounds, snowdrifts, three-dimensional forms found in nature that suggest places for the human body to occupy.

 Sofia Lagerkvist, co-founder and partner of Front, says: “We wanted the pieces to create the feeling that someone had lifted a whole glade from a forest with a gigantic shovel and moved it to a home.”
 Anna Lindgren, co-founder and partner of Front, adds: “We documented these places using different techniques, both high tech and traditional.
 We wanted to collect both the dimensions and physical properties, but also the experience and atmosphere of nature.
 There were lots of paintings and drawings, and we 3D-scanned entire areas in different natural settings and used those forms to create the pieces of furniture.”

-The textiles that cover these complex forms are an integral part of the works, designed by Front and produced in collaboration with Febrik/Kvadrat.
+The textiles that cover these complex forms are an integral part of the works.
 Images from Front’s scanning process were digitally rebuilt and woven in tapestries customised to fit the three-dimensional furniture pieces.
 It will be like sitting in a three dimensional painting or tapestry of a piece of nature.

-The Design by Nature project has taken four years of development by Front, in collaboration with experts and researchers in many fields.
-The design approach behind the works pays close attention to nature, and the works build on research on physical and mental health effects, as well as the cultural and psychological significance, of natural settings, especially in Front’s native Sweden.
-“Many studies have proven that being close to nature is of course a stress reliever and good for your health.
-But we are also interested in other strong effects of images of the natural world.
-For instance, there are studies that suggest that people feel good when they see various aspects of nature at the same time.
-You instinctively understand that there are many ways to survive: you can take fish from the water, you can pick berries and hunt in the forest and fields.
-This is very basic, a fundamental part of human perception that we are interested in experimenting with.”
+The Design by Nature project has taken years of development by Front.
+The design approach behind the works pays close attention to nature, and the works build on research about the physical and mental health effects, as well as the cultural and psychological significance, of natural settings, especially in Front’s native Sweden.
+“Many studies have proven that being close to nature has many therapeutic qualities and is good for personal and public health.
+The fundamental part of humans relations to their environment that we are interested in experimenting with.”